Northwestern High School (Hyattsville, Maryland): Northwestern Health & Wellness Center

 The Health & Wellness Center is a joint venture between Northwestern High School and the Prince George's Hospital Center in Cheverly, Maryland.
-When the original Health & Wellness Center was founded in the mid-90s in the old building, it was the first of its kind in PGCPS.
+When the original Health & Wellness Center was founded in the mid-'90s in the old building, it was the first of its kind in PGCPS.
 Three other centers have since been established, more recently, in other area schools.

 The Health Center is located across from the Main Administrative Offices (Room C207) and combines the Health and Wellness Center and the Health Suite.
-The center provides basic health, counseling, education and prevention services in support of Northwestern students' academic and social success.
+The center provides basic health, counseling, education and prevention services for Northwestern students.
 Services include physical examinations, laboratory testing and treatment for infections and transmittable diseases, immunizations, gynecological care, dental care, and mental health counseling.
 All students, as well as the infants and toddlers of teen parents enrolled in the Adolescent Teen Parenting Program, are eligible to receive confidential primary health care services and treatment.
-The emphasis is on health promotion, disease prevention and self-care.
 Services are provided at no direct charge to students or parents/guardians, except when appropriate to bill enrollees' insurance companies or medical assistance.